maici/getting-started/README.md

 Genesis is a Java library which permit to generate CSS code.
 We choose this tool because of its usage looked not difficult and performant for our usage.
 After parsing the Json file, we use it to create css classes which contain all the properties witch the user want to modify.

+## Bootstrap

+Bootstrap is an open-source Javascript framework, it is a combination of HTML, CSS, and Javascript code designed to help build user interface components.
+Bootstrap was also programmed to support both HTML5 and CSS3

 # Project Architecture

 This project is composed by 3 packages :